Advising and Counseling

 It is the student’s responsibility to be familiar with the program requirements and deadlines and to seek guidance when in doubt.

-See also GPS' website for Thesis preparation and submission guidelines.
+See also the GPS website for Thesis preparation and submission guidelines.